mlflow/mlflow/docs/source/pipelines.rst

 .. code-section::

     .. code-block:: python
-      :caption: Example API and CLI workflows for running the :ref:`Regression Pipeline
+      :caption: Example API and CLI workflows for running the :ref:`MLflow Regression Pipeline
                 <mlflow-regression-pipeline>` and inspecting results.
 Note that pipelines
                 must be run from within their corresponding git repositories.